pablogalve/EA_Swap/README.md

 ## Optimization and backtest
 We'll be using the asset AUDCHF on M1 timeframe.
+It's really important to make a lots of different tests to determine whether it is profitable or not and also (and really important) if results are random/luck or we really have a predictive power and statistic advantage.

 ### Round 1
 We make a general optimization to get an idea of what is the best time to open and close the position.